António de Oliveira Salazar: Formation of the Estado Novo

 The new constitution introduced by Salazar established an anti-parliamentarian and authoritarian government that would last until 1974.
 The president was to be elected by popular vote for a period of seven years.
 On paper, the new document vested sweeping, almost dictatorial powers in the hands of the president, including the power to appoint and dismiss the prime minister.
 The president was elevated to a position of preeminence as the "balance wheel", the defender and ultimate arbiter of national politics.
 President Carmona, however, had allowed Salazar more or less a free hand since appointing him prime minister and continued to do so; Carmona and his successors would largely be figureheads as he wielded the true power.
-Wiarda argues that Salazar achieved his position of power not just because of constitutional stipulations, but also because of his character: domineering, absolutist, ambitious, hardworking and intellectually brilliant.
+Howard J. Wiarda argues that Salazar achieved his position of power not just because of constitutional stipulations, but also because of his character: domineering, absolutist, ambitious, hardworking and intellectually brilliant.

 The corporatist constitution was approved in the national Portuguese constitutional referendum of 19 March 1933.
 A draft had been published one year before, and the public was invited to state any objections in the press.
 These tended to stay in the realm of generalities and only a handful of people, less than 6,000, voted against the new constitution.
 The new constitution was approved with 99.5% of the vote, but with 488,840 abstentions (in a registered electorate of 1,330,258) counting as "yes".
 Hugh Kay points out that the large number of abstentions might be attributable to the fact that voters were presented with a package deal to which they had to say "yes" or "no" with no opportunity to accept one clause and reject another.
 In this referendum, women were allowed to vote for the first time in Portugal.
 Their right to vote had not been obtained during the First Republic, despite feminist efforts, and even in the referendum vote, secondary education was a requirement for female voters, whereas males only needed to be able to read and write.

 The year 1933 marked a watershed in Portuguese history.
 Under Salazar's supervision, Teotónio Pereira, the Sub-Secretary of State of Corporations and Social Welfare, reporting directly to Salazar, enacted extensive legislation that shaped the corporatist structure and initiated a comprehensive social welfare system.
 This system was equally anti-capitalist and anti-socialist.
 The corporatisation of the working class was accompanied by strict legislation regulating business.
 Workers' organisations were subordinated to state control, but granted a legitimacy that they had never before enjoyed and were made beneficiaries of a variety of new social programs.
 Nevertheless, it is important to note that even in the enthusiastic early years, corporatist agencies were not at the centre of power and therefore corporatism was not the true base of the whole system.